bigkorupto/mammad-kabiri-uniqa/README.md

 Fired without cause?

 > Yes, Mr Mammad Kabiri hasn't talked to Mr Bauer since the lockdown in March
 > [on purpose - continuing the "pre-corona" Please, Leave Now!
-Why Are You Still Here?! harassment campaign]
+Why Are You Still Here?! passive-aggressive harassment campaign]
 > and,
-> thus, Mr Mammad Kabiri can assure you that Mr Bauer hasn't worked at all!
+> thus, Mr Mammad Kabiri can tell you that Mr Bauer hasn't worked at all!
 > The missing time-sheet that records all hours proves the point.
 No time-sheet!
 No hours!
 No work!
 >
 > [Why ask Mr Bauer's day-to-day product manager [from a different department]?